-- not diminish or cause irreversible damage to the cultural heritage values present on the site, and associated with a heritage site, object or building; - b. protect the fabric and setting of the heritage site, object or building; - be consistent with the form, scale and style of the C. heritage site, object or building; - utilise similar materials to those existing, or where d. this is not reasonable or practicable, neutral materials and finishes; - incorporate complementary elements, detailing and ornamentation to those present on the heritage site, object or building: - f. retain public access where this is currently provided.
+- not diminish or cause irreversible damage to the a. cultural heritage values present on the site, and associated with a heritage site, object or building; - b. protect the fabric and setting of the heritage site, object or building; - C. be consistent with the form, scale and style of the heritage site, object or building; - utilise similar materials to those existing, or where this is not reasonable or practicable, neutral materials and finishes: